Effective Date: February 7, 2019

 8. REGULATORY AND LEGAL CHANGES.

 Vonage Business may discontinue, limit, modify any Service, or impose additional requirements to the provision of any Service, as may be reasonably required to comply with any Applicable Laws.
-If changes in Applicable Laws materially and adversely affect delivery of Service (including the economic viability thereof), the Parties will use good faith efforts to negotiate appropriate changes to this Agreement.
+If changes in Applicable Laws materially and adversely affect delivery of Service (including the economic viability thereof), Vonage will provide notification to Customer and the Parties will use good faith efforts to negotiate appropriate changes to this Agreement.
 If the parties cannot reach agreement within thirty (30) days after Vonage Business’s notice requesting renegotiation, Vonage Business may, on a prospective basis after such 30-day period, pass any increased costs resulting from such changes on to Customer; provided, however, that Vonage Business shall provide Customer written notice of any increased costs or charges and Customer may upon notice given to Vonage Business within sixty (60) days after delivery of the notice of the increased charges terminate Service without liability for an early termination fee or charge.
 If Customer does not terminate Service within such 60-day period, Customer’s termination right shall expire and Customer shall be obligated to accept and pay for the Service until expiration or termination of the Service Term.

 9. PROHIBITED USE OF THE SERVICE.